-The Japanese celebrate the mid-autumn festival by displaying Tuskimi Dango, white plain rice dumplings in the pyramid arrangement.
-It’s very easy to put together so you can celebrate this festival with us!
+The Japanese celebrate Mid-Autumn Festival by displaying Tsukimi Dango, white plain rice dumplings in a pyramid arrangement.
+It‘s very easy to put together so you can celebrate this festival with us!

 In mid-autumn, under the full moon, the Japanese celebrate the harvest and marvel at the passing of seasons, and this festival is called Tsukimi (お月見), the Mid-Autumn Festival (Chushu no Meigetsu 中秋の名月).